-Descrition of the descrit Minute Descrite descrites is such a subject to the black basis of Classification Depending on the deposit, Mineral Resource classification is applied on a block-by-block basis, or Classification solids are constructed around aggregate areas.
+Depending on the deposit, Mineral Resource classification is applied on a block-by-block basis, or Classification solids are constructed around aggregate areas.
 Audits or reviews Historical models have been subject to a series of internal and external reviews during their history of development, with any material issues corrected.
 Sepon employs a rigorous internal peer review at the completion of every model update.
-Independent technical reviews: 2008: an independent technical review of the Sepon copper gold Mineral Resources was undertaken by Behre Dolbear Australia.
-Independent technical review on copper and gold Mineral Resources was completed in 2010 by AMC Consultants with no material issues identified.
-Discussion of relative accuracy / confidence Block model estimation provides a global estimate of tonnes and grade without adjustment for change of support.
-Monthly reconciliation between the Mineral Resource block model and the grade control block model show some variability in the estimated tonnes and grade of the Mineral Resource block model.
-There is no clearly defined trend for the Mineral Resource model under/over-estimating tonnage and grade.
+Independent technical reviews: 2008: an independent technical review of the Sepon copper gold Mineral Resources was undertaken by Behre Dolbear Australia. - Independent technical review on copper and gold Mineral Resources was completed in 2010 by AMC Consultants with no material issues identified.
+Discussion of relative Block model estimation provides a global estimate of tonnes and grade without adjustment for change of support. accuracy / Monthly reconciliation between the Mineral Resource block model and the grade control block model show some confidence variability in the estimated tonnes and grade of the Mineral Resource block model.
+There is no clearly defined trend confidence for the Mineral Resource model under/over-estimating tonnage and grade.
 Reconciliation factors are commonly used onsite.
-Table 7 shows the Flannual factor comparing the grade control block model with the Resource block model.
-Where Flannual factor = grade control block model/Resource block model (tonnes, grade, contained metal).
-Table 7 Fl{Ann} Annual reconciliation figures by pit (June 2012 to May 2013) Mineral Resource Model/Grade Control Model Khanong Copper 1.15 0.96 1.10 Phabing Copper 1.38 0.87 1.20 Phabing Gold 2.09 0.68 1.45 Khanong Gold 0.73 1.27 0.88 Thengkham South D Copper 1.38 0.99 1.02 0.92 Muang Luang 0.90 1.02 0.92 Muang Luang 1.12 1.01 1.13 June 2012 - May 2013
+Table 7 shows the F1annual factor comparing the grade control block model with the Resource block model.
+Where F1annual factor = grade control block model/Resource block model (tonnes, grade, contained metal).
+Table 7F1 {Ann} Annual reconciliation figures by pit (June 2012 to May 2013) Mineral Resource Model/Grade Control Model F1 {Ann_Tonnes} F1 {Ann_Grade} F1 {Ann_Metal} Khanong Copper 1.15 0.96 1.10 Phabing Copper 1.10 0.87 0.95 Thengkham South D Copper 1.38 0.87 1.20 Phabing Gold 2.09 0.68 1.45 Khanong Gold 0.73 1.27 0.88 Thengkham South D Gold 0.84 1.17 0.94 Thongpiang 0.90 1.02 0.92 Manage Lange 1.12 1.02 1.12 Muang Luang 1.12 1.01 1.13 June 2012 - May 2013